 CrowdStreet is a content partner of Financial Samurai.

 This article was written by an employee of CrowdStreet, Inc. (“CrowdStreet”) and has been prepared solely for informational purposes.
 CrowdStreet is not a registered broker-dealer or investment adviser.
 Nothing herein should be construed as an offer, recommendation, or solicitation to buy or sell any security or investment product issued by CrowdStreet or otherwise.
-This article is not intended to be relied upon as advice to investors or potential investors and does not take into account the investment objectives, financial situation or needs of any investor.
+This article is not intended to be relied upon as advice to investors or potential investors.
+It does not take into account the investment objectives, financial situation or needs of any investor.
 All investing involves risk, including the possible loss of money you invest, and past performance does not guarantee future performance.
-All investors should consider such factors in consultation with a professional advisor of their choosing when deciding if an investment is appropriate.
+All investors should consider such factors in consultation with a professional advisor of their choosing.
 The Capital Stack is a FS original post.